Integrable measure equivalence rigidity of right-angled Artin groups via quasi-isometry: Proximal dynamics and strong ICC property for

+We refer to Figure~\ref{fig:geodesic} for the rest of the proof.
 Recall that each vertex of $\B$ is represented by a left coset of a standard flat in $G$.
 We consider the following sequence of vertices in $\B$, alternating between rank 0 and rank 1 vertices:

 Consecutive members in this sequence are adjacent vertices in $\B$, so the above gives an edge path $Q$.
 We claim that $Q$ is a geodesic segment: indeed, the angle (in the sense of e.g.\ \cite[Chapter~II.3]{BH}) between two adjacent edges at a rank 1 vertex is $\pi$ (using that the link of any rank $1$ vertex has a bipartition into rank $0$ and higher-rank vertices).
 And the angle between two adjacent edges at a rank 0 vertex is $\pi$ because $a_i$ and $a_{i+1}$ are not adjacent in $\Gamma$.
 This is enough to ensure that $Q$ is a geodesic segment as local geodesics in a $\mathrm{CAT}(0)$ space are global geodesics \cite[Proposition~II.1.4(2)]{BH}.
 Likewise, as $a_1$ and $a_n$ are not adjacent in $\Gamma$, the concatenation $\cup_{i\in\mathbb Z}w^i Q$ is a geodesic line $\ell_w$ in $\B$, which is an axis for $w$.
 It has a translate passing through $e$, which is the desired bi-infinite geodesic. \end{proof}